dynatrace-oss/BusinessObservability-DBExtension/README.md

+⚠️ **Please note that this extension is not officially supported and is a Minimum Viable Product (MVP).
+Its purpose is to demonstrate how to utilize bizevents for extracting data from various sources or the underlying database**

 # BusinessObservability-DatabaseExtension

 A Dynatrace extension built leveraging [Dynatrace extension framework](https://www.dynatrace.com/support/help/shortlink/activegate-extensions-intro) to pull business observability data from database.
 ![Extn_overview](images/BusinessObservability-DatabaseExtension-architecture.png)

-Please note that this extension is **not officially** supported and is a **Minimum Viable Product (MVP)**.
-Its purpose is to demonstrate how to utilize bizevents for extracting data from various sources or the underlying database.

 # How does it work?
 End-user uploads the extension on an activeGate and configure the endpoint.
 Once configured, extension will retrieve the SQL data and the convert into business observability events.